 Milestones Criteria for progress Deliverables Deadline M1: Confirmation and Progress to Year 2 (or equivalent for part-time students) A: Assess training needs and knowledge required to undertake research project and complete the thesis.
 Training Needs Analysis to be completed.
 Attend Proficio courses and plan for further courses to attend, as appropriate.
 Term 1 for full-time students; Term 2 for part-time students By end of Term 3 for full-time students; Term 6 for part-time students B: Choose research topic and demonstrate significance/impact of research.
 Research Project Proposal, including (dependent on subject area): Write central research problem/questions to be answered.
 Methodological considerations.
 Feasibility Report - identifying sources, access and ethical considerations Create project plan, outlining objectives for each stage.
 By Confirmation Board (Term 3 for full-time students; Term 6 for part-time students) C: Demonstrate understanding of chosen topic within the context of the field.
 Critical Literature Review (where relevant) By Confirmation Board (Term 3 for full-time students; Term 6 for part-time students) D: Demonstrate the ability to produce work of the quality and quantity in order to complete within the four year maximum period.
 Evidence that academic writing is of standard and ability expected at PhD level, including adequate referencing and language skills.
 By Confirmation Board (Term 3 for full-time students; Term 6 for part-time students) E: Demonstration of effective project management through the setting of research goals and prioritisation of activities.
 Create a detailed, realistic plan of work/ timetable for Year 2.
-Produce supervisory panel report written in a clear and self- reflective style By Confirmation Board (Term 3 for full-time students; Term 6 for part-time students)
+Produce supervisory board report written in a clear and self- reflective style.
+By Confirmation Board (Term 3 for full-time students; Term 6 for part-time students) F: Subject-specific milestones: Page 1 of 7

-F: Subject-specific nilestones: a) You will have been assigned a PhD supervisor.
+1) You will have been assigned a PhD supervisor.
 1) You should meet regularly with your supervisor, typically at least once a fortnight in your first year.
 This pattern should continue throughout your time in the program, unless you have reasons to be away from campus, such as carrying out fieldwork.
-1) Assignment of PhD Supervisor before commencement of study.
-Meetings- ongoing with evidence (can be e-mails, informal notes) of their occurrence. a 2) Identification of 1 or 2 additional members of academic staff to sit on supervisory boards 2) Consensus and report of panel members to Ph.D. director and Graduate Administrator.
-2) Report due to Graduate Administrator (in e-mail format) no later than November 15 th .
-Student should take responsibility for sending e-mail. si G 8) Enrol in and successfully complete GV994 and other nodules, as required.
+1) Assignment of Ph.D. supervisor no later than 1 November.
+Meetings-ongoing with evidence (can be e- mails, informal notes) of their occurrence.
+2) Identification of 1 or 2 additional members of academic staff to sit on supervisory boards 2) Consensus and report of board members to Ph.D. director and Sallyann West 2) Report due to PGR administrator no later than November 15 th .
+Student should take responsibility for sending e-mail.
+3) Enrol in and successfully complete GV994 and other modules, as required.
 3) Enrolment and satisfactory progress in GV994, and other modules, as required.
-3) Note by Professional Development Seminar Organisers of Successful Progress on the module in summer 2015.
-Evidence of satisfactory progress in other modules, as required. re th A) Attendance at Ph.D. colloquium and other elevant seminars held in the Department or in other relevant disciplines 4) Evidence of engagement in colloquium and seminars 4) Student engagement with Departmental events to be reviewed by boards and RSPB.
-Si i) Demonstration of atisfactory completion of extended proposal 5) To be demonstrated in a poster style presentation to academics during the last week of January.
+3) Evidence of satisfactory progress in other modules, as required.
+4) Attendance at Ph.D. colloquium and other relevant seminars held in the Department or in other relevant disciplines.
+4) Evidence of engagement in colloquium and seminars.
+4) Student engagement with Departmental events to be reviewed by boards and RSPB.
+5) Demonstration of satisfactory completion of extended proposal.
+5) To be demonstrated in second PhD supervisory panel.
 5) Approval form the First Year Defence Panel that the extended proposal is satisfactory.
-II . s) Progress on lissertation 6) Journal based' PhD' - research proposal in complete form and draft of one paper.
-If you are doing an article based dissertation, it is ideal to have at least a draft of the first paper circulating 6) End of first year, preferably evidenced after second board.
+6) Progress on dissertation.
+6) Journal-based PhD: research proposal in complete form and draft of one paper.
+If you are doing an article based dissertation, it is ideal to have at least a draft of the first paper circulating over the summer 6) End of first year, preferably evidenced after second board.